-Note - See ICAO Annex 14 Vol. I, Figure 5-30 for pictorial representations of information signs.
+Note - See ICAO Annex 14 Vol. I, Figure 5-31 for pictorial representations of information signs.

-- 9.2.4.3.1 An information sign shall be provided where there is an operational need to identify by a sign, a specific location, or routing (direction or destination) information. - 9.2.4.3.2 Information signs shall include: direction signs, location signs, destination signs, runway exit signs, runway vacated signs and intersection take-off signs.
+- 9.2.4.3.1 An information sign shall be provided where there is an operational need to identify by a sign, a specific location, or routing (direction or destination) information. - 9.2.4.3.2 Information signs shall include: direction signs, location signs, destination signs, runway exit signs, runway vacated signs and intersection take-off signs. - 9.2.4.3.3 A runway exit sign shall be provided where there is an operational need to identify a runway exit. - 9.2.4.3.4 A runway vacated sign shall be provided where the exit taxiway is not provided with taxiway centre line lights and there is a need to indicate to a pilot leaving a runway the perimeter of the ILS/MLS critical/sensitive area or the lower edge of the inner transitional surface whichever is farther from the runway centre line.

-- 9.2.4.3.3 A runway exit sign shall be provided where there is an operational need to identify a runway exit.
-9.2.4.3.4 A runway vacated sign shall be provided where the exit taxiway is not provided with taxiway centre line lights and there is a need to indicate to a pilot leaving a runway the perimeter of the ILS/MLS critical/sensitive area or the lower edge of the inner transitional surface whichever is farther from the runway centre line.
-Note - See paragraph 9.2.3.16 of this Manual for specifications on colour coding taxiway centre line lights.
-9.2.4.3.5 Recommendation - An intersection take-off sign should be provided when there is an operational need to indicate the remaining take-off run available (TORA) for intersection take-offs.
-9.2.4.3.6 Recommendation - Where necessary, a destination sign should be provided to indicate the direction to a specific destination on the aerodrome, such as cargo area, general aviation, etc. 9.2.4.3.7 A combined location and direction sign shall be provided when it is intended to indicate routing information prior to a taxiway intersection.
-9.2.4.3.8 A direction sign shall be provided when there is an operational need to identify the designation and direction of taxiways at an intersection.
-9.2.4.3.9 Recommendation - A location sign should be provided at an intermediate holding position.
-9.2.4.3.10 A location sign shall be provided in conjunction with a runway designation sign except at a runway/runway intersection.
-A location sign shall be provided in conjunction with a direction sign, 9.2.4.3.11 except that it may be omitted where an aeronautical study indicates that it is not needed.
-9.2.4.3.12 Recommendation - Where necessary, a location sign should be provided to identify taxiways exiting an apron or taxiways beyond an intersection.
+Note - See paragraph 9.2.3.17 of this Manual for specifications on colour coding taxiway centre line lights.

+- 9.2.4.3.5 Recommendation An intersection take-off sign should be provided when there is an operational need to indicate the remaining take-off run available (TORA) for intersection take-offs. - 9.2.4.3.6 Recommendation Where necessary, a destination sign should be provided to indicate the direction to a specific destination on the aerodrome, such as cargo area, general aviation, etc. - 9.2.4.3.7 A combined location and direction sign shall be provided when it is intended to indicate routing information prior to a taxiway intersection. - 9.2.4.3.8 A direction sign shall be provided when there is an operational need to identify the designation and direction of taxiways at an intersection. - 9.2.4.3.9 Recommendation A location sign should be provided at an intermediate holding position. - 9.2.4.3.10 A location sign shall be provided in conjunction with a runway designation sign except at a runway/runway intersection. - 9.2.4.3.11 A location sign shall be provided in conjunction with a direction sign, except that it may be omitted where an aeronautical study indicates that it is not needed. - 9.2.4.3.12 Recommendation Where necessary, a location sign should be provided to identify taxiways exiting an apron or taxiways beyond an intersection.

 9.2.4.3.13 Recommendation - Where a taxiway ends at an intersection such as a "T" and it is necessary to identify this, a barricade, direction sign and/or other appropriate visual aid should be used.

-Location 9.2.4.3.14 Except as specified in paragraphs 9.2.4.3.16 and 9.2.4.3.24 of this - 9.2.4.3.14 Except as specified in paragraphs 9.2.4.3.16 and 9.2.4.3.24 of this Manual information signs shall, wherever practicable, be located on the left-hand side of the taxiway in accordance with Table 9-5. - 9.2.4.3.15 At a taxiway intersection, information signs shall be located prior to the intersection and in line with the taxiway intersection marking.
-Where there is no taxiway intersection marking, the signs shall be installed at least 60m from the centre line of the intersecting taxiway where the code number is 3 or 4 and at least 40 m where the code number is 1 or 2.
+- 9.2.4.3.14 Except as specified in paragraphs 9.2.4.3.16 and 9.2.4.3.24 of this Manual information signs shall, wherever practicable, be located on the left-hand side of the taxiway in accordance with Table 9-5. - 9.2.4.3.15 At a taxiway intersection, information signs shall be located prior to the intersection and in line with the intermediate holding position marking.
+Where there is no intermediate holding position marking, the signs shall be installed at least 60m from the centre line of the intersecting taxiway where the code number is 3 or 4 and at least 40m where the code number is 1 or 2.